Health Technology, MS

 for the Master of Science in Health Technology

-The MS in Health Technology is designed to educate the next generation of Health Technology Professionals in the development, testing, and use of new consumer-facing technologies that promote health, rehabilitation, mitigate disability, and improve independence and quality of life.
+The MS in Health Technology is designed to educate the next generation of Health Technology Professionals in the development, testing, and use of technologies that promote health, rehabilitation, mitigate disability, and improve independence and quality of life.
 This includes bringing end-users (e.g., individuals with chronic conditions, older adults, persons with disabilities), industry professionals, and applied health professionals together with Illinois students and faculty in a multidisciplinary and inter-generational environment to identify existing problems and develop technologies to solve them.

-Graduate Degree Programs in Applied Health Sciences
+Graduate Degree Programs in Health Technology

 Admissions